marcdumais-work/trace-viewer-examples/docker/README.md

 $ yarn && yarn build:prod
 ```

-If after the build, it turns-out that `yarn.lock` has been modified, the new version needs to be upstreamed as part of the PR that changed the Theia application.
+If after the build, it turns-out that `yarn.lock` has been modified, the new version needs to be upstreamed as part of the PR that changed the Theia application, so that the applications built as part of the images will use the same dependencies/versions.

 ## Docker tips and tricks